About Chaplains/Spiritual Care Professionals

 Raising a concern about a Board Registered Chaplain

-If a member of the public or a professional colleague has a concern that a UKBHC Chaplain or a member of a Chaplaincy Team may not meet the UKBHC standards and draws this to the attention of the UKBHC, we will investigate and where necessary take action to protect the public.
+If a member of the public or a professional colleague has a concern that a UKBHC chaplain/spiritual care professional or a member of a Chaplaincy Team may not meet the UKBHC standards and draws this to the attention of the UKBHC, we will investigate and where necessary take action to protect the public.
 In most cases concerns should be raised locally.
 The employer or chaplaincy team can often resolve these issues quickly.
 If the complainant feels that it is not appropriate to report directly to the employer or chaplaincy team the matter should be reported directly to the UKBHC.

 The UKBHC Registrar and the Lead Officer Responsible for Professional Conduct are Officers of the Board and will administer and facilitate the process of receiving a complaint, liaising with all relevant parties, gathering evidence, preparing an allegation and case report, referring appropriate cases to the Screening Committee and disposing of a range of suitable cases.